cpbunker/controlled_entanglement/README.md

-# Scattering solution of interacting Hamiltonia
+# Scattering solution of interacting Hamiltonian